I work with several companies and links to any products within posts are affiliate.

 - is interested in “big kid” training pants (he’s interested in anything “big kid” but didn’t know such type of pants existed)

-- wants to imitate parents or older siblings using toilet (yes!)
+- wants to imitate parents or older siblings using the toilet (yes!)

 - able to understand and follow simple directions (yes)